Skip to main contentSkip to data table

 Connection-budget operating assumption

-The scheduler is deliberately structured around the repo's six-connection-per-trigger operating constraint:
+The scheduler is structured around that conservative repo constraint:

 • heavy lanes get isolated trigger slots (sync-blacklist, sync-mint-burn, sync-mint-burn-extended, sync-dex-discovery, sync-dex-liquidity)